callahanp/FSM/README.md

 # c172pSim

-This project is for work on my home cockpit for the C172P (1982)  As of July 2023, THERE IS '''NO WORKING SOFTWARE or HARDWARE'''.
-Initial work on comunicating between a c++ program, Flightgear and Arduinos is in progress.
+This project is for work on my home cockpit for the C172P (1982)

+**As of July 2023, THERE IS NO WORKING SOFTWARE or HARDWARE.**

+Initial work on comunicating between a C++ program, Flightgear and Arduinos is in progress.

 The cockpit will be used with FlightGear, an open source Flight Simulator.